-What You Can Do: We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
-If you see charges or activity you did not authorize, you should contact your financial institution immediately.
-Additionally, as a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+We are offering complimentary identity theft protection services through a one-year membership with Experian[®] IdentityWorksSM Credit 3B.
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+IdentityWorks is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on Experian IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership as well as some additional steps you can take to help protect yourself, please see the pages that follow this letter.
+If you have any questions, please call 866-347-6455 between the hours of 8:00 a.m. and 5:30 p.m., Central Time, excluding major U.S. holidays.

-For More Information: We deeply regret any inconvenience or concern this may cause.
-If you have any questions, please contact our dedicated assistance line at 1-855-537-2078, Monday through Friday, between 9:00 am and 6:30 pm Eastern Time (except for some major U.S. holidays).